M0r13n/mikrotik_monitoring/README.md

 Done.
 You should now be able to open the Grafana dashboard on Port 3000 of your Raspberry Pi.

+## Latency Monitoring

+This projects uses a [smokeping prober](https://github.com/SuperQ/smokeping_prober) to measure network latency and packet loss.
+By default three targets are configured:

+- 1.1.1.1 (Cloudflare)
+- 8.8.8.8 (Google)
+- 9.9.9.9 (IBM)

+You may adjust **smokeping/smokeping.yml** according to your needs.

 ## Multiple Nodes